Tutorials Design Patterns in C#

 Introduction

-Dependency Injection in ASP.NET Core — Complete Guide is essential for .NET architects building ShopNest Enterprise Architecture Platform — Toolliyo's 69-article design patterns master path covering GoF patterns, enterprise architecture, microservices, ASP.NET Core integration, and senior interview preparation.
-Every article includes minimum 2 mandatory real-world examples in different business domains.
+Dependency Injection in ASP.NET Core — Complete Guide is essential for .NET architects building ShopNest Enterprise Architecture Platform — Toolliyo's 69-article design patterns master path covering GoF creational, structural, and behavioral patterns; enterprise patterns (Repository, CQRS, Saga, Outbox); microservices; ASP.NET Core architecture; and senior interview prep.
+Every article includes minimum two mandatory real-world examples.

 In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect dependency injection with real banking, e-commerce, or SaaS examples — not toy animal demos.
-This article delivers two mandatory enterprise examples on Distributed Events.
+This article delivers production depth on Distributed Events.

 After this article you will